Which Onions to Use When Cooking

 Cold and raw, these gorgeously colored onions are perfect for pickling and as toppings or in salad.
 Seriously you should try these quick pickled onions for your next burger or sandwich.
 They’re delightful on the grill too, gaining this sort-of jammy texture, smoky and roasted, instead of going mushy as some other onions will.
 Red onions range in color from the deepest purple to a stunning and bright magenta, to even a light-ish pink color on one side of the flesh, while remaining bright and white on the other.
 They have a mild and peppery flavor that gets sweet when they’re cooked.
 This flavor also becomes stronger with age, so the longer they remain unused, the stronger the onion-ness will be.
 These make an excellent substitution for white onions in dishes.

 Shallots are the small, torpedo-shaped onions.
 They are mild and sweet, crisp and not pungent when compared to other onions.
 Some shallots can have a moderately garlicky flavor and even break off into cloves under the skin.
 Their skin – the papery stuff – can range from a red to golden brown hue.
 They’re ideal for any recipe and can be a substitute for any onion in any recipe when you don’t want too much of an onion flavor.
 When a recipe calls for shallots it would be calling for the whole thing unless otherwise specified.
 Shallots are the gourmet onion and used in restaurants to make anything with onions a little bit fancier.
 Shallots will add depth of flavor to caramelized onions, go great in vinaigrettes, and are amazing when sautéed with mushrooms and butter.
-Try them in this recipe for Jerk Spiced Plantains.

 An onion you don’t see that often is the cipollini.
 It is a smaller onion along the lines of a shallot, only they’re flat circles instead of torpedo-shaped.
 These onions are super mellow and become sweet and sort-of creamy when cooked adding an interesting depth of flavor and umami.
 Roast these onions like you would roast other veggies or use them to boost a roast of beef off the bottom of the pan.
 They’re sturdier than they look.
-Try this chicken recipe and add cipollini onions to the inside of the chicken or place them onto a tray to smoke and roast with the chicken, then add them to the gravy.

 Green Onion & Scallion

 Now for the toughie.
 Green onions.
 Technically they are not the same as scallions, however, the difference is minuscule, and they are relatively interchangeable.
 Green onion and scallions are of the same genus and species – Allium Fistulosum - but have a slightly different flavor.
 Scallions do not bulb, they are onions that are harvested while their shoots are still green.
 Green onions are harvested before the bulb part of the onion can grow.
 They have a stronger, more pungent onion flavor, especially in the white part.
 When working with both green onions and scallions cooking the white part is perfectly acceptable, while the green part is better suited to garnish and top things as it wouldn’t hold up to the heat.
 Green onions are most popular in Asian cuisine.
 Green onion and scallion are NOT the same as chives.
-Try this amazing grilled green onion aoli to go on top of all of your favorite foods.

 What is a Chive Then?